Every fall a single cricket manages to get into my basement.

 I thought about all the small, but captivating points of sound, of writing, of joy and of love that sneak down into our lives for a little while and sing and then go silent.
 Chirping for us, or speaking to us.

-They ask a quiet but insistent question: Who is this, that is hearing this chirp, or reading this essay?
-What is the music, what is the life that aches to come alive in your own heart?
-What are you doing staring at gravestones, or TV screens, or whatever else holds you in trance, in a dream state of nonaction?
+They ask a quiet but insistent question: Who is this, that is hearing this chirp or reading this essay?
+What is the music, what is the life, that aches to come alive in your own heart?
+What are you doing staring at gravestones, TV screens, this essay, or whatever else you do to keep yourself in the trance, the dreamy sleepiness of secure but stagnant nonaction?

 Years ago, I attended a retreat lead by one of Merton’s contemporaries, James Finley.
 Finley had been a novice monk at Gethsemani Abbey as a young man, and was assigned to Merton for routine supervision and spiritual support.
 Finley, like Merton, has a sharp mind, a quick wit, and an impish sense of humor.
 But he described himself back then as very sincere, perhaps too sincere, a young man very earnest about the spiritual life and in complete awe of Merton as the world-famous writer-monk-theologian.
 One day Finley sought out Merton to ask him about something that had been troubling his young heart, about the whole matter of death and life after death and the resurrection of the body and soul and the various Catholic religious teachings on these matters.